async-profiler/async-profiler/docs/ProfilingModes.md

 Example: `asprof -e wall -t -i 5ms -f result.html 8983`

+## Lock profiling

+`-e lock` option tells async-profiler to measure lock contention in the profiled application.
+Lock profiling can help developers understand lock acquisition patterns, lock contention (when threads have to wait to acquire locks), time spent waiting for locks and which code paths are blocked due to locks

+In lock profiling mode the top frame is the class of lock/monitor, and the counter is number of nanoseconds it took to enter this lock/monitor.

+Example: `asprof -e lock -t -i 5ms -f result.html 8983`

 ## Java method profiling

 `-e ClassName.methodName` option instruments the given Java method